 - Paper-Thin Disguise: The elves disguise Vixen as a dog by putting a pair of brown socks over her ears.
 This backfires though when a dogcatcher, fooled by the disguise, takes her to the pound as an unlicensed stray.

 - Physical God: Mother Nature and the Miser Brothers are each powerful enough to destroy the whole planet with ease.

 - Playing with Fire: Heat Miser.

 - Polar Opposite Twins: The Miser Brothers, of course.
-Aside from the obvious, Snow Miser seems to be more of a joker who likes the Clauses while Heat Miser is, well, hot-headed.
+Aside from the obvious, Snow Miser seems to be more of a joker who likes the Clauses and tries to keep a cool head while Heat Miser is rather hot-headed.